How Divorce Affects Professional Practices: Doctors, Lawyers, and Consultants

 At Whiting, Ross, Abel & Campbell, we help clients take proactive steps to align their estate plans with their new realities.
 By reviewing and updating your documents early in the process (ideally right after filing) you can protect what matters and avoid costly oversights.
 Don’t let outdated paperwork shape your family’s future.
 Contact our team to make sure your estate plan moves forward with you.

-Yes, it’s strongly recommended—divorce does not automatically revoke or update your will, and outdated provisions could cause legal confusion or unintended outcomes.
+It is strongly recommended to do so.
+Divorce does not automatically revoke or update your will, and outdated provisions could cause legal confusion or unintended outcomes.

 Possibly.
 While California law may void certain provisions after divorce, some assets—like retirement accounts or life insurance—follow beneficiary designations that must be changed manually.